leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw7_extended_topics.md

 - Please draw out the DAG for this setting.
 This can be an image or you can type a sequence of edges like "B -> S" to denote the graph.
 - From the data generation process above, does the advertisement encourage users to subscribe?
-- Please generate this dataset with `n=200`, each record $i$ should have one realized value for each of the variables.
+- Please generate this dataset with `n=1000`, each record $i$ should have one realized value for each of the variables.
 - Please perform a hypothesis test on those exposed to the advertisement vs not, whether the subscription rates are significantly different.
 - The advertisement was meant to target 20% of the users, is 200 enough data to determine if the percentage of users actually exposed to the advertisement is more than 1% off from 20%?
+(I recommend simulating this!)

 #### Question 2.1